One of only 2 Makgeolli breweries in Canada, Vrooden is bringing the unique taste of traditional Korean alcohol to Canadians.

-Some time ago, we were fortunate enough to sit down with the Founder of Vrooden and the creator of Geonbae Makgeolli to discuss their ventures into the Makgeolli scene.
+Some time ago, we were fortunate enough to sit down with the Founder of Vrooden and the creator of Geonbae Makgeolli to discuss their ventures into the Makgeolli scene in Canada.
 Read on to learn all about this trailblazer in the world of Korean alcohol!

 In 2015, Carol opened his first brewery that quickly gained recognition for its unique taste.
 Although various other products were also introduced to build their portfolio, he kept the spirit of their original product, winning multiple international medals for beer.
 He won the World Beer Award for one beer in 2018, three beers in 2019, and two beers in 2020.
-In 2021, their 6th year of business, Vrooden producesd 1600 hectolitres per year.
+In 2021, their 6th year of business, Vrooden produced 1600 hectolitres!

 Two years ago, inspired by two visits to South Korea, Carol ventured into the world of Makgeolli.
 Captivated by the unique taste of Makgeolli, and challenged by the lack of market in Canada, Geonbae Makgeolli was born.
 With the intention of introducing top-quality traditional Makgeolli to Canadian shores, Carol began importing nuruk.
 However, he soon struggled to recreate the particular taste he had found in Korea.